Doane-CCLA/docs/using-the-hpc/how-to-use/crystal-workflow.md

 In the above workflow, each of the boxes represent process and arrows represent the dependency between connected processes.
 For example, process `P1` produces a data file that is consumed by processes `P2` and `P3`.

 Each of the 6 processes of this workflow are implemented in C and bash.
 Either may be used in the workflows shown below.
 The initial input file is pre-prepared.
-The code and data for these workflows are available on open SHPC condo at `/software/T/B/D`.
+The code and data for these workflows are available on open HPC condo at `/software/T/B/D`.
 A `Makefile` will build the C executables found in the directory named `c`.
 The following sections show how this workflow may be orchestrated using each of the three workflow management tools.

 #### Nextflow